 If you’re pressed for time, you can make the Best German Chocolate Bundt Cake up to two days in advance.
 Once baked, cool and wrap with plastic wrap and stick in back of fridge so no one will eat it up before you have a chance to frost!
 The topping takes about 15 minutes start to finish, and can be stored in a bowl in the fridge.
 Make the topping and frosting up to a week before serving.
 Again, store in the fridge until ready to assemble.

 When you’re ready to assemble, take everything out, and follow instructions on recipe.
 It is best if the filling and frosting ingredients sit out on the counter for about 30-45 minutes before using to come to room temperature!
 Remember, if you are making ahead, hide the cake or you won’t have anything to frost.
 Where’s my laughing emoji??
 I have a problem with eating unfrosted cake.
 Like an- I need an intervention type of problem… Oh, and I’ve added instructions to make this in a sheet pan if a sheet pan works better for you than a bundt pan.

 last word on abk’s best german chocolate bundt cake…

 Oh, one more thing.
 This German Chocolate Bundt Cake is incredibly moist.
 It will stay fresh for days in the fridge, covered.
 If no one sees it.
-Big IF right there!
+Big IF!
 Happy baking 🙂

 German Chocolate Bundt Cake